games647/UniversalProxy/README.md

 and then /server IP/Domain

-If you see the message server is online mode, you are not authenticated
+If you see the message "server is online mode", you are not authenticated

 Client token, accessToken and the email can be extracted from the launcher_profiles.json file (in your .minecraft folder)